Select Page

 • Multi-order tote picking streamlines the picking process by eliminating the need for separate consolidation steps.

-• Orders are efficiently organized into individual totes, reducing handling time and increasing picking accuracy.
+• Orders are efficiently organised into individual totes, reducing handling time and increasing picking accuracy.

 Example: In a high-volume warehouse, multi-order tote picking allows workers to collect items for several orders at once which can then be allocated to individual totes.